 Carol Ending, Explained

 Two years after Patricia Highsmith’s death in 1995, screenwriter and playwright Phyllis Nagy (‘Weldon Rising’) agreed to write a script based on Highsmith’s 1952 novel ‘The Price of Salt’ because she felt a “strange responsibility to take it.”
 Highsmith’s works have been adapted for the big screen a number of times before, including famously for Alfred Hitchcock’s ‘Strangers on a Train.’
 However, they maintained so few similarities with their source materials that they ended up greatly displeasing the author.
-Being Highsmith’s friend, Nagy was well-aware of this and strove to create a script that doesn’t fundamentally alter what was already on the page.
+Being Highsmith’s friend, Nagy was well aware of this and strove to create a script that didn’t fundamentally alter what was already on the page.

 The project remained in the developmental limbo for several years before Todd Haynes (‘I’m Not There’) came on board in 2013.
 ‘Carol’ premiered in 2015 to an overwhelmingly positive response from critics and audiences alike, earning numerous accolades, including Oscar nominations both for the lead actresses as well as for Nagy.
 What sets the film apart from other projects with similar themes and settings is that it categorically refuses to let its main characters wallow in guilt and regret over their relationship.
 Instead, it celebrates it, offering a memorable and swelling climax.
 SPOILERS AHEAD!